-- Make use of a pop filter or position yourself slightly off-axis to the microphone to avoid heavy wind sounds, and to create a more natural-sounding audio.
+- Make use of a pop filter or position yourself slightly off-axis to the microphone to avoid heavy wind sounds and create more natural-sounding audio.

-- 6 to 8 inches – is a good rule for distance between you and the mic.
-Keep this distance consistent throughout recording, and don’t turn your head.
+- 6 to 8 inches is a good rule for the distance between you and the mic.
+Keep this distance consistent throughout the recording, and don’t turn your head.

 Let’s Go Into More Detail

-Want to know more about good microphone technique for podcasting and other best practices for getting good tape?
+Want to know more about good microphone techniques for podcasting and other best practices for getting good tape?
 Read on.

 Picture this.
-You have snagged an amazing guest for your podcast- you have a great conversation, you’ve laughed, they’ve shared candid stories you know your audience are going to get a lot from.
-You go to edit the podcast and notice a hum in the recording (was it the fridge?!), or your guest moves their head away from the microphone at a critical story point, and the sound of you turning pages is captured.
+You have snagged a fantastic guest for your podcast- you have a great conversation, you’ve laughed, they’ve shared candid stories you know your audience is going to get a lot from.
+You go to edit the podcast and notice a hum in the recording (was it the fridge?!), or your guest moves their head away from the microphone at a critical story point.
+The sound of you turning pages is captured.
 Disaster.
-Don’t worry, it happens.
-No amount of good equipment or clever editing will make terrible source audio sound good.
+Don’t worry.
+It happens.
+No amount of suitable equipment or clever editing will make terrible source audio sound good.